jcole-sec/CSC-842/Module 02 - PCAP Traffic Analyzer/readme.md

 ## Future Improvements

 - [ ] Include support for live data capture via Scapy (real-time monitoring).
-- [ ] Additional IP data enrichments
+- [ ] Additional IP data enrichments (_Greynoise API function included, but not implemented as it relies on registration for key_)
 - [ ] Add counters and directionality (source or destination)

 ## Install